 - Payroll giving – made by your employer directly from your pay.
 This has the advantage of excluding the amount that you give to us from your taxable income.
 In addition, some employers will match your payment!
 Check with your employer if they run this scheme.

 - Ecclesiastical – this insurance company are celebrating their 130 year anniversary.
-If you take out your home insurance with them before 31st December 2020 then they will donate £130 to us.
+If you take out a new home insurance policy with them before 31st December 2021 then they will donate £130 to us.
 Just quote ‘Trust 130’ when you take out your policy.

 - Leaving a legacy – this can be a fixed amount or a proportion of your overall estate (after expenses and any other fixed amounts have been paid).
 For guidance, please take a look at this site and take advice from a professional about your will to ensure that it is correctly worded.